 How to Defeat Guerilla Bias:

-In Making Diversity Work, I outline seven steps for defeating bias.
-Beginning with “Bias Mindfulness” and ending with strategies for beating back biases that re-occur, each step is based on the following principles:
+In my handbook, 3 Keys to Defeating Unconscious Bias, I layout several steps for defeating bias.
+Beginning with how to become aware of bias and ending with a technique for acting as if the bias does not exist, each step is based on the following principles:

 1. Any effort to defeat bias must be truly inclusive.
 In order to assess if this criterion is being met, ask yourself this question: Am I holding members of every group – not just white males – to an equally high standard when it comes to bias and respectful behavior?
 If the answer is “no,” you are in danger of generating more bias in your workplace by creating the impression that members of emerging groups are receiving preferential treatment.

 2. Any effort to defeat bias must include a mandate to hold everyone to the same high standard of performance.
 This brings us back to Guerilla Bias and the example of managers who refuse to coach members of emerging groups out of fear of hurting their feelings or appearing biased.
 A truly bias-free and diversity-friendly workplace demands that everyone – regardless of background – be given the respect they deserve.
 There is no better way to do this than to expect the very best from every employee.
 Excessive accommodation leads, not only to diminished self-esteem, but to an atmosphere of resentment – a sure-fire way to reduce the functionality of diverse teams.